 A quick guide to informal English

-British people use a lot of slang words in informal speech.
-Did you know that a telephone is known as a ‘blower’?
+Reading a British book or living in the UK and can’t understand what people are saying?
+In that case you’ll know that British people use a lot of slang words in informal speech and you are not the first person to be confused by it all.
+For example, did you know that a telephone is known as a ‘blower’?
 Or that you could call a sausage a ‘banger’?
 These are just 2 examples; below is a list of some others you will notice in everyday language.

 - Banger = sausage